chauhan-siddharth/Brain-Tumor-Classification/README.md

 # Brain-Tumor-Classification

-Please refer Brain_Tumor_Classification_Report for more details
+Please refer Brain_Tumor_Classification_Report for more details.